 In the Lifetime of the Buddha

 The brahmin and his wife were earlier births of this disciple and his former wife.
-The Buddha reminded him that it is impossible to keep watch over a woman in order to stop her from doing bad things and then told him this story to let this disciple know he had tried and failed to control his wife in the past.
+The Buddha reminded this disciple that it is impossible to keep watch over a woman in order to stop her from doing bad things and then told him this story to let him know he had tried and failed to control his wife in the past.
 This convinced him to remain a disciple.

 The Bodhisatta’s brother was an earlier birth of Ananda, one of the Buddha’s top disciples.